mohammeddahhani/Multi-Layer-Tracing-Tool-ML2T/README.md

 # Introduction
-ML2T is a multi-layer tracing tool to analyse data exchange (unidirectional TCP connexion) over a wirelss link at both the TCP and MAC layer on the same graph.
+ML2T is a multi-layer tracing tool to analyse data exchange (unidirectional TCP connexion) over a 60GHz mmWave link at both the TCP and MAC layer on the same graph.

 # Requirement
 Our tool requires a valid capture file which can produced using `tcpdump`.
 Monitor mode is required to capture data.